captivationsoftware/react-sticky/README.md

 ```

 When the "stickiness" becomes activated, the arguments to the sticky function
 are modified.
-Similarly, when deactivated, the arguments are once again restored accordingly.
+Similarly, when deactivated, the arguments will update accordingly.

 ### `<StickyContainer />` Props
 `<StickyContainer />` supports all valid `<div />` props.